Jen Mak MSc MBACP - Grief and anxiety counselling - Slots each day

 Areas of counselling I deal with

-Free Initial Session (50 mins)
+Initial Session (50 minutes)

-In this free initial discussion, I’ll explain how I counsel and you’ll explain what is going on for you.
+In this initial discussion, I’ll explain how I counsel and you’ll explain what is going on for you.
 After experiencing my way of working, you can choose whether to continue working with me or I can help you find other sources of support.

 Weekly sessions are generally recommended.
 Some people benefit from one single session or several, that is up to you.
-In most of my experience, 4 to 6 sessions have been a sufficient amount to support someone to get unstuck and carry on in their own process.